EAMS Onboarding for MAHs (Access, Teams, Workflows, and Day-to-Day Setup)

 Why is AMS OBP-based and what does that mean for MAHs?

-For MAHs, this means your onboarding success depends on access governance and segmentation: who your OBP is, how accounts and teams are structured, and whether market coverage and ownership are designed for daily execution.
+As EMVO does not maintain a direct legal relationship with MAHs, OBPs are responsible for creating users and structuring access.
+For MAHs, this means onboarding success depends entirely on access governance and segmentation: who your OBP is, how accounts and teams are structured, and whether market coverage and ownership are designed for daily execution -- not just system activation.
+See the EMVO Self-Service Portal AMS documentation for the full technical overview.

 How do teams and markets affect alert visibility?

 In the AMS Portal, teams are how you control visibility.
-EMVO’s guidance shows that administrators create a team and then assign markets (countries) and members to that team.
-Market selection under “alerts raised in” determines which country alerts that team can see.
+Administrators create a team and then assign markets (countries) and members to that team.
+The market selection under "alerts raised in" determines which country alerts that team can see.
+If a user is not in the right team, or the team does not include the right markets, alerts become effectively invisible.
+This is why a scalable model uses role-based teams -- triage, investigation pods, IT diagnostics, packaging QA -- rather than one global group.

 When should MAHs escalate an alert?